Frequently asked questions

 i wants to ask a question in all lower case letters as i is too lazy to holds down the shift key

 I request to use capitals where required; that is, for the first letter of each sentence, the first letter of each name, the word "I", and all of the letters of acronyms and abbreviations that are conventionally written in capitals.
 If one takes this small trouble, one will suddenly find one's written communication to become very much more effective, not just with me but with any civilized person.
-Lower case messages are not taken seriously by anyone of erudition.
+Lower-case messages are not taken seriously by anyone of erudition.
 This reply is therefore a golden opportunity for who did not know this yet; an "eye-opener"; a "learning moment".